-6.2.11 Risk of change in the regulatory admissibility of securities
+6.2.11 Risk of change in the regulatory admissibility of securities securities held in the fund assets.

-If the regulatory requirements applicable to the investment guidelines of the Fund were to change, the Management Company could be obliged, in the interests of the investors, to initiate measures to sell any no longer admissible securities held in the Fund assets.
 Given the possible legal requirements for banks, fund companies and insurance companies, there is a risk that the Management Company will not be able to sell such securities, or will be able to do so only with deep price discounts or after very long delays.